Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements: Recovery Properties of Minimizers of with RIP

-However, for a larger number $m$ of measurements we can consider lower level of noise, i.e., $ \Xi(m) \to 0$ and the bound \eqref{naive} would explode, while \eqref{err1eq} would remain effective.
+However, for a larger number $m$ of measurements we can consider lower level of noise, i.e., $ c \to 0$ and the bound \eqref{naive} would explode, while \eqref{err1eq} would remain effective.
 Moreover, our numerical experiments shows empirically that also in case of larger noise level, computing $X_\abg$ gives a solution, which outperforms not only trivial competitors as $\bar X$, but also state-of-the-art methods such as SPF. \end{remark}

-\subsection{RIP Results for Subgaussian Operators}
+\section{RIP Results for Subgaussian Operators}

-As already mentioned above, a linear operator $\A$ of the form \eqref{A} which is drawn from a subgaussian distribution fulfills the above introduced RIPs with high probability.
+As already mentioned in the end of Section \ref{ProblemSection}, a linear operator $\A$ of the form \eqref{A} which is drawn from a subgaussian distribution fulfills the above introduced RIPs with high probability.
 This is stated in the following Lemma.
 We first recall the definition of subgaussian random variables (for further details see \cite{vershynin2010introduction}).

 \begin{definition}[Subgaussian Random Variable] A random variable $\xi \in \R$ is called $\mathcal{K}$-subgaussian if the tail bound $\Pr[]{|\xi| > t} \le C\exp(-ct^2/\mathcal{K}^2)$ holds where $c,C > 0$ are absolute constants.
 The smallest possible number for $\mathcal{K} > 0$ is called subgaussian norm of $\xi$ and denoted by $\Vert \xi \Vert_{\psi_2}$. \end{definition}